anatomic/safer-javascript-workshop/workshop/ex-3/README.md

 ---

 This exercise is based on a challenge set by [David Chambers](https://github.com/davidchambers) during his LambdaConf 2018 workshop.
-David is a core contributor to the [Fantasyland Spec](https://github.com/fantasyland/) and creator of the [Sanctuary](https://sanctuary.js.org/) library.
+David is a core contributor to the [Fantasy Land Spec](https://github.com/fantasyland/) and creator of the [Sanctuary](https://sanctuary.js.org/) library.
 While I prefer to use Crocks, there is a lot of very good thinking in the Sanctuary library and David is very generous with his time and knowledge!